StaelTchinda/christian-projects/README.md

 Please see [CONTRIBUTING](CONTRIBUTING.md) for guidelines on submitting a project or making any other changes.

+## Markdown Linting

+To ensure consistency in our markdown files, we use [markdownlint](https://github.com/DavidAnson/markdownlint).
+This helps us maintain a clean and readable format across all our documentation.

 ## Table of Contents

 - [Bible](#bible)